Hertz-and-Alpha/machine-learning-for-trading-korea-stock/02_market_and_fundamental_data/01_data_providers/README.md

 ## Finance DataReader

-The notebook [yfinance_demo](02_finance_datareader_demo.ipynb) shows how to use yfinance to download a variety of data from Yahoo!
+The notebook [finance datareader_demo](02_finance_datareader_demo.ipynb) shows how to use yfinance to download a variety of data from Yahoo!
 Finance.
 The library works around the deprecation of the historical data API by scraping data from the website in a reliable, efficient way with a Pythonic API.

 ## LOBSTER tick data